 To facilitate and make this work more efficient, iCarto, in close collaboration with the ARAs IP, designs the ARAs IP’s Water Resources Information System (SIRHA) within the framework of the SIXHIARA project.

-Implementing a system at the national level in all ARAs IP in the country, as well as making all the necessary improvements to adapt it to their different realities, is an effort that the SIXHIARA project could not fully cover.
+Implementing a system at the national level in all ARAs IP in the country, as well as making all the necessary improvements to adapt it to their different realities, was an effort that the SIXHIARA project could not fully cover.

 And how we solved them